WU-BIMAC/MicroMetaApp.github.io/README.md

 1) Use the [**Manage Instrument**](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/ManageInstrument.html) of the App to document the Hardware Specifications of **_transmitted light, epifluorescence, structured-light and TIRF light microscopes_** based on the **Core and Basic extension** of the [**v2.0 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/MicroscopyMetadata4DNGuidelines/tree/master/Model/stable%20version/v02-01) Microscopy Metadata model.

 2) Use the [**Manage Settings**](https://micrometaapp-docs.readthedocs.io/en/latest/docs/tutorials/ManageSettings.html) component of the App to document the Image Acquisition Settings that were used to collect a specific image dataset.
 In this section the user selects a previously created Microscoe.json file, an image that was acquired using the selected Microscope, import available Microscopy Metadata from the file header using Bio-Formats, collect missing Image Acquisition Settings and create a specific Settings.json file.

+> **AVAILABLE EXAMPLE FILES** Publicly available example files and a tutorial video for the use of Micro-Meta App are available [here](https://doi.org/10.5281/zenodo.4891883) from Zenodo.org.

 **Highlights include:**
 * Updated data model including several new hardware components descrbed in the **Core and Basic extension** of the [**v2.00 of the 4DN-BINA-OME**](https://github.com/WU-BIMAC/NBOMicroscopyMetadataSpecs/tree/master/Model/stable%20version/v02-00) Microscopy Metadata model.